Multi-user passive beamforming in RIS-aided communications and experimental validations: Introduction

 \item Since the algorithm we have developed requires an accurate noise power value throughout its iteration, the noise floor in radio frequency (RF) devices is not sufficient for characterizing it.
 To address this issue, we introduce a novel approach that involves compensating the noise power through the utilization of the Receive Modulation Error Ratio (RxMER).
 This correction factor considers the impairments present in RF chains, thereby enhancing the precision of the noise power estimation.
 By implementing this correction, the received power gain of a two-user system attains an average improvement of $10\text{ dB}$, underscoring the efficacy of this corrective technique. \end{itemize}

-The remainder of this paper is organized as follows: Section \ref{sec 2} introduces the system model.
-The channel estimation problem is formulated and the related algorithm to solve it is described in Section \ref{sec 3}.
-In Section \ref{sec 4}, we formulate the passive beamforming optimization problem in multi-user system, and develop an iterative algorithm that could be applied to the prototype.
-The main results obtained in our testbed are presented in Section \ref{sec 5}.
-Section \ref{sec 6} concludes this paper.
+The remainder of this paper is organized as follows: Sec. \ref{sec 2} introduces the system model.
+The channel estimation problem is formulated and the related algorithm to solve it is described in Sec. \ref{sec 3}.
+In Sec. \ref{sec 4}, we formulate the passive beamforming optimization problem in multi-user system, and develop an iterative algorithm that could be applied to the prototype.
+Sec. \ref{sec 5} presents the simulation results comparing the proposed algorithm with other approaches, while Sec. \ref{sec 6} introduces the experimental results in our testbed.
+Sec. \ref{sec 7} concludes this paper.